Expertise

 Varying learning formats

-Alternate The modalities to reach all learning styles: use text to explain a concept, a diagram to summarize the steps, and a video to show a concrete case.
+Alternate modalities to engage with all learning styles.
+Use text to explain a concept, a diagram to summarize the steps, and a video to show a concrete case.
 This blend enriches the experience and promotes memory.

 3. What exercises and feedback should be preferred to reinforce memory?